open-telemetry/opentelemetry-js-contrib/GUIDELINES.md

 ### Variations

-Instrumentation usually targets some user-facing package that is used by the end user.
-However, to achieve the instrumentation goals, it may need to patch one or more modules of the same or different packages, with potentially different patch implementations depending on the patched version.

-We will refer to them as "instrumented package" which is the user-facing package, and "patched package" which is the package/s that are patched by the instrumentation.

-The contrib repo has a few examples of different variations of common cases

-#### Single Module

-This is the typical case, where the instrumented package is also the patched package, thus the supported versions align.
+There can be few variations between the instrumented package and the patched package:

-#### Different Modules

-In this case, the instrumentation patches some internal modules (like with `redis-4` instrumentations, or `aws-sdk`).
-In this case the supported versions range is set on the patched packages, but the supported version upper range of the instrumented package is unknown as it depends on future versioning of the instrumented package dependencies.
+- Single Module - instrumentation patches the same module that is instrumented.
+- Different Modules - instrumentation patches internal modules with different names and version ranges as of the instrumented package.

-#### Node.js Core Modules
+- Node.js Core Modules - instrumentation patches a Node.js internal module.

-In this case, the instrumentation patches a Node.js internal module, which is not versioned because it carries the same version of the Node.js runtime.
-The supported versions range is set to `['*']`, and the supported versions will match OpenTelemetry for Node.js supported versions.
-The README should specify the supported versions of Node.js and align with the "engines" field in `package.json`.

-#### Multiple Modules

-One instrumentation package can potentially instrument multiple modules of different packages and version ranges.
-This makes sense if they are closely related, such as `pg` and `pg-pool`.
-In this case, the instrumentation should specify the supported versions range for each module (if possible), and the README should list them.

-#### Different Patch Logic
+- Multiple Modules - instrumentation may instrument a set of (potentially large number of) user-facing instrumented packages.

-In some cases, instrumentation does not use the moduleExports to patch, and instead hooks up to the Node.js diagnostics channel, or patches globals (like `window` being patched in browser instrumentations, or patches arbitrary lambda function handlers, etc. In these cases, the use of supported versions can sometimes be more flexible, and the README should specify useful versioning information.
+- Patch Logic - instrumentation may use the `moduleExports` to patch, or hooks up to other mechanisms for recording signals. examples are: Node.js diagnostics channel, patching globals (like `window` being patched in browser instrumentations, or patches arbitrary lambda function handlers, etc.

 ### Range Specification